 SEDF 341.
-Education Procedures for Exceptional Children (3) Theoretical and practical approaches to the education of the young exceptional child with emphasis on current remedial procedures.
+Introduction to Exceptional Learners/Special Education (3) Theoretical and practical approaches to the education of the young exceptional child with emphasis on current remedial procedures.
 Included are alternative administrative arrangements and sources of academic therapy.
 Supervised field experiences are included.